 Different ethical and governance requirements in each country regarding processing of anonymised or pseudo-anonymised healthcare data

 Choice of data sharing model and access rights of partners

 Sustainability and funding mechanisms.

-Each model has strengths and weaknesses in facing the above challenges, as illustrated in Data Extraction and Management in Networks of Observational Health Care Databases for Scientific Research: A Comparison of EU-ADR, OMOP, Mini-Sentinel and MATRICE Strategies (EGEMS 2016 Feb).
+Each model has strengths and weaknesses in facing the above challenges, as illustrated in Data Extraction and Management in Networks of Observational Health Care Databases for Scientific Research: A Comparison of EU-ADR, OMOP, Mini-Sentinel and MATRICE Strategies (eGEMs 2016;4(1):2).
+In particular, a central analysis or a CDM provide protection from problems related to variation in how protocols are implemented as individual analysts might implement protocols differently (as described in Quantifying how small variations in design elements affect risk in an incident cohort study in claims; Pharmacoepidemiol.
+Drug Saf.
+2020;29(1):84-93).
 Experience has shown that many of these difficulties can be overcome by full involvement and good communication between partners, and a project agreement between network members defining roles and responsibilities and addressing issues of intellectual property and authorship.
-Several of the networks have made their code, products and data models publicly available as OMOP, Sentinel, ADVANCE.
+Several of the networks have made their code, products data models and analytics software publicly available as OHDSI, Sentinel, ADVANCE.